 Larger initiatives like course rebuilds are also informed by course evaluations.
 Instructional design takes into consideration what students have reported that they enjoy and they build in more of those elements.
 This has resulted in more courses manipulating real datasets, working with simulation exercises, and building real-life examples and situations into more courses.

 How long does a course evaluation take?

-Each program tries to make sure that course evaluations take between 7-15 minutes for students to complete.
+Each program tries to make sure that online course evaluations take between 7-15 minutes for students to complete.
 There are generally 10-20 questions, so the length of time it takes varies by person.

 How long are course evaluations available?

 Course evaluations open in Week 7 of our online courses, and they are left open up to one week after final assignments are due.
 Many students like the flexibility of submitting their evaluation as soon as it is made available, but some students have told us that they feel more comfortable evaluating a faculty member once the class is over.
 Just be sure to complete your evaluation before it closes.

 Tips – how to give meaningful feedback

 Two words: be specific.
 We value your honest and constructive feedback.
 Both faculty and staff take these course evaluations very seriously, and as such, we are interested in both positive and negative feedback on the course.

 We recommend starting a fresh doc at the beginning of your course and naming it ‘Course Eval.’
 Make notes throughout the course in the doc whenever you encounter certain elements of the course that you like or elements within the course that didn’t necessarily resonate.
 Pay attention to whether you feel the learning objectives were met, whether your instructor was fair and responsive, and take note of areas for improvement.
 What aspects of the course and/or instruction helped you learn?
 What aspects might be changed to help future students learn more effectively?

 Being mindful and making notes about your learning experiences throughout the course helps you give more meaningful responses in the evaluation.